 NOTE: The Interpolate function discards all points with missing values, so we can use the function directly on the raw data set without any intermediate preparation.

 Issue 2: Unevenly-spaced time series

-Unevenly-spaced time series are common in many real life applications when measurements are constrained by practical conditions.
+Unevenly-spaced time series are common in many real-life applications when measurements are constrained by practical conditions.
 The irregularity of observations can have several fundamental reasons.
-First, any event-driven collection process (in which observation are collected when some event occurs) is inherently irregular.
+First, any event-driven collection process (in which observations are collected when some event occurs) is inherently irregular.
 Second, in such applications as sensor networks or any distributed monitoring infrastructure, data collection is distributed and collection agents can’t easily synchronize with one another.
 In addition, the sampling intervals and policies may be different.
 Finally, measurements cannot be made regularly or may have to be interrupted due to some events (either foreseen or not).